A very happy Independence Day 🇮🇳🇮🇳friend$$$$…. . Sharing a favourite paneer recipe today that goes well as a starter as well as a side dish.

 Ghee Roast Masala Paste

-- Break the dry red chillies and roast them on low flame in 1/2 tsp oil.
-Just roast a bit, taking care not to burn them.
+- Heat a flat pan and dry roast the dry red chillies on low flame.
+Just roast a bit, till crisp.
 Transfer to a plate.
-In the same pan roast coriander seeds,cumin seeds, black pepper, fenugreek seeds. cinnamon till fragrant taking care not to burn it.
-Grind all the roasted ingredients, tamarind to a smooth paste adding little water.
+In the same pan roast coriander seeds, cumin seeds, black pepper, fennel seeds till fragrant taking care not to burn it.
+Grind all the roasted ingredients, tamarind, ginger, garlic, turmeric powder first without adding water and then to a smooth paste adding little water.
+The ground paste should be thick but smooth.

-- Serve hot with rotis, naan, fulkas or neer dosa.
+- Serve hot with rotis, naan, fulkas or neer dosa OR as a starter.

 - Ghee adds the basic flavour to this dish.DO NOT substitute ghee with oil.